 Campus Visits – An Insider’s Guide

-For many students, junior year can be a mix of excitement and total chaos.
+For many students, the high school years can be a mix of excitement and total chaos.
 On top of studying for standardized tests, participating in extracurricular activities and finishing your homework, researching colleges might sometimes feel like overkill.

 Start with a look at the website for each school you’re interested in to get an idea of what the campus looks like.